5 Free Linux screenshot tools | How to take a screenshot in Linux?

 But, there are other distributions that have at least one utility installed and can be used to take a screenshot.

-In this article, we will take a look at some default tools that can be used to take a screenshot on Linux.
+In this article, we will look at some default tools that can be used to take a screenshot on Linux.

-Linux mint has its own in-built screenshot tool that can easily take a screenshot.
+Linux Mint has a built-in screenshot tool that can easily take a screenshot.

-When the screenshot is taken, the tool has an option of how you can choose to copy it to clipboard and you can also give your screenshot a name and choose the folder which you want your screenshot to be saved to.
+When the screenshot is taken, the tool has an option of how you can choose to copy it to a clipboard and you can also give your screenshot a name and choose the folder to which you want your screenshot to be saved.

 Shutter Linux screenshot tool is one screen capture tool that allows you to capture a screenshot of an entire window, a selected area, and even a snip of your desktop.